willthames/devops-singapore-2016/slides/sources/04-tools.md

 `ansible-lint` was developed to find various style and usage issues with playbooks and roles, and suggest improvements.

-There are several categories of rules
+There are several categories of rules:

 * Using command/shell module instead of Ansible modules
 * Deprecated syntax that is being removed by Ansible
 * Incorrect formatting